protolambda/rumor/README.md

-# eth2-lurk
+# Rumor

-A small Go tool to attach to eth2 testnets, and log the gossip messages for use in tooling.
+A REPL written in Go, to run the Eth2 network stack, attach to testnets, debug clients, and extract data for tooling.

 ## Usage